Extended Gauss-Newton and ADMM-Gauss-Newton Algorithms for Low-Rank Matrix Optimization: Introduction

-While Gauss-Newton methods have been widely used in nonlinear least squares \cite{Nocedal2006}, they are still mostly unexploited for matrix nonlinear optimization.
-Our aim in this paper is to extend the GN method for solving a class of problems \eqref{eq:LMA_prob} to the two aspects: general convex objective $\phi$, and low-rank matrix variable settings.
-This work is also inspirited by a recent work in \cite{liu2015efficient}, where the authors considered a simple symmetric instance of \eqref{eq:LMA_prob}, and demonstrated very encouraging numerical experiments via GN methods compared to other state-of-the-art algorithms.
+While GN methods often use in nonlinear least squares \cite{Nocedal2006}, they have not widely been exploited for matrix optimization.
+Our aim in this paper is to extend the GN method for solving a class of problems \eqref{eq:LMA_prob} with a general smooth convex objective function $\phi$ and low-rank matrix variables.
+This paper is also inspired by a recent work \cite{liu2015efficient}, where the authors proposed a simple symmetric GN scheme to solve \eqref{eq:LMA_prob3}, and demonstrated its very encouraging performance.

-\paragraph{\bf Our contributions:} Our specific contributions can be summarized as follows: \begin{itemize} \item[$\mathrm{(a)}$] We extend the Gauss-Newton method to solve low-rank matrix optimization problems of the form \eqref{eq:LMA_prob} involving general convex objective.
-We point out the existence of GN directions and provide their closed form formulation.
-We show empirically that our GN method achieve much higher accurate solutions compared to the common used alternating direction methods within the same number of iterations.
+\paragraph{\textbf{Contribution:}} Our contribution in this paper can be summarized as follows: \begin{itemize} \item[$\mathrm{(a)}$] We extend the GN method to solve the low-rank matrix optimization problem \eqref{eq:LMA_prob} with smooth convex objective function $\phi$.
+We prove the existence of a GN direction and provide a closed form formulation to compute it.
+We empirically show that our GN method can achieve higher accurate solutions than the well-known AMA scheme within the same number of iterations in certain cases.

-\item[$\mathrm{(b)}$] We show that there exists an explicit step-size to guarantee a descent property of the Gauss-Newton direction.
-This allows us to perform a simple backtracking linesearch procedure to guarantee global convergence of the proposed method.
-We then specify our framework to the symmetric case.
+\item[$\mathrm{(b)}$] We show that there exists an explicit step-size to guarantee a descent property of the GN direction, which allows us to perform a backtracking linesearch procedure.
+We specify our framework to the symmetric case.
 Under mild conditions, we prove a global convergence of the proposed methods.

-\item[$\mathrm{(c)}$] We prove a local linear and quadratic convergence rate of the full-step Gauss-Newton variant under standard assumptions imposed on \eqref{eq:LMA_prob} at its solution set.
+\item[$\mathrm{(c)}$] We prove a local linear and quadratic convergence rate of the full-step GN variant under standard assumptions imposed on \eqref{eq:LMA_prob} at its solution set.